Ready Or Not: Election Costs Soar in Prep for Virus Voting

 As officials prepare for the Nov.
 3 election, one certainty is clear: It's coming with a big price tag.

-“Election officials don’t have nearly the resources to make the preparations and changes they need to make to run an election in a pandemic,” said Wendy Weiser, head of the democracy program at the Brennan Center for Justice.
+“Election officials don’t have nearly the resources to make the preparations and changes they need to make to run an election in a pandemic,” said Wendy Weiser, head of the Brennan Center for Justice's democracy program.
 “We are seeing this all over the place.”

-COVID-related worries are bringing demands for steps to make sure elections that are just four months away are safe.
+COVID-related worries are bringing demands for steps to make sure elections just four months away are safe.
 But long-promised federal aid to help cash-starved states cope is stalled on Capitol Hill.

 The money would help pay for transforming the age-old voting process into a pandemic-ready system.
 Central to that is the costs for printing mail-in ballots and postage.
 There are also costs to ensure in-person voting is safe with personal protective equipment, or PPE, for poll workers, who tend to be older and more at risk of getting sick from the virus, and training for new workers.
 Pricey machines are needed to quickly count the vote.